 or custom models, not Prompt Builder.
 This is incorrect.

-Why Option A is Correct: Drafting newsletters is a generative task uniquely suited to Prompt Builder,
+Why Option A is Correct: Drafting newsletters is a generative task uniquely suited to Prompt Builder, enhancing sales productivity as per Salesforce documentation.

 Universal Containers (UC) wants to ensure the effectiveness, reliability, and trust of its agents prior to